duhoobo/nginx-http-spent-filter/README.md

 * Avoid using standard headers or Nginx pre-defined headers.
 Nginx may hide them from downstream.

-* Nginx timestamps fetched by `ngx_timeofday` are not produced imediately by *syscall* s.
-They are from some cache, actually.
-So you may observe finish-time equals to start-time quite often if you request is processed very quickly.
+* Nginx timestamps returned by `ngx_timeofday` are not produced in real-time by *syscall* s.
+They are from a cache, actually.
+So you may observe finish-time equals to start-time quite often if your request is processed very quickly.